 Click on the link below for a free full text version of the article (no account or registration is required).

 These articles have been created by third party authors and publishers who are solely responsible for their content.
 Chinese Herbs Direct is providing these article extracts and links as a convenience to our customers.
 We have not independently verified the authenticity or content of any article or its author.
 The appearance of an article does not imply an endorsement by Chinese Herbs Direct, nor is Chinese Herbs Direct or its affiliates responsible for the contents of any linked site.

+Individual results may vary.
 Herbal formulas, natural remedies, homeopathic formulas, teas and related alternative health products and statements on this site have not been evaluated by the U.S. FDA.
 These products are sold in the US as nutritional supplements and are not intended to diagnose, treat, cure or prevent any disease.
 The content provided is for informational purposes only and is not intended as a substitute for advice from your physician, licensed herbalist, acupuncture specialist or other health care professional or any information contained on or in any product label or packaging.
-You should not use the information on this site for diagnosis or treatment of any health problem or for prescription of any medication or other treatment.
+You should not use the information on this site for diagnosis or treatment of any health problem.
 You should consult with a healthcare professional before starting any diet, exercise, Chinese herb or other supplementation program, before taking any medication, or if you have or suspect you might have a health problem.
 Unless specifically mentioned in the product label, our herbal supplements, natural remedies, alternative health and other homeopathic products are not intended for children under the age of 18, pregnant women or women nursing a baby.
 Ingredients and dosage recommendations may change - see product label for current information.
 See our Site Map for full website listing.
 Not responsible for typographical or other inadvertent errors.
 Product images may not reflect current product labels.
 Prices and promotions are subject to change without notice.